vwala/docs/content/merchant/influencer-commission.md

 ## FAQ

-#### Q. What happens if a customer returns a product and I already credited my influencer for it?
+### What happens if a customer returns a product and I already credited my influencer for it?

 We only allow commissions to be paid out for orders that have been fulfilled and are at least 30 days old.
 This prevents incorrect commission payments from being made.
 We also track the full life-cycle of your orders.
 This means that we track order changes, refunds and cancellations so you can be assured that influencer rewards are always correctly calculated.

-#### Q. What type of influencer reward structure do you support?
+### What type of influencer reward structure do you support?

-You can declare a percentage of your orders to be paid as commission to your influencers.
-Our research has shown this strategy to be the simplest and fairest approach.
-You can also create influencer specific promotions that allow you to reward different individuals differently (i.e. your VIP influencers)
+We support:

+- % rate commission
+- Fixed amount commission
+- Tiered commission using influencer groups

+### What type of customer discount structures do you support?

+We support:

+- % rate discounts
+- Fixed amount discounts
+- Buy X get Y discounts
+- Spend X get Y discounts